Color in the Cabin: Customized Change Meets Tradition of Luxury

 A look at new top-quality options in leather, transfers and color that will take your jet to the next level.

-Customizing cabin interior has been a consistent trend for the aviation industry as evidenced by the popularity of new design featured at the
+Customizing cabin interior has been a consistent trend for the aviation industry as evidenced by the popularity of new design featured at the Business Jet Interiors World Expo.

-“Amongst business users, we now see more demand from younger entrepreneurs and business owners, from the technology, property and pharmaceutical industries – who come with a different set of expectations to the private jet customer of old.
+Similarly, we are also seeing a shift in the private jet customer.
+PrivateFly released an article with their business aviation predictions, confirming, “Amongst business users, we now see more demand from younger entrepreneurs and business owners, from the technology, property and pharmaceutical industries – who come with a different set of expectations to the private jet customer of old.
 The industry in 2014 must adapt to the new private jet user – while keeping its appeal with the old.”

 Moore & Giles made a major investment to meet the demands of this new class of business traveler.
-This fall, we launched our lavish line of
+This fall, we launched our lavish line of aviation leather.
+The three featured leathers - Ascot, Athens, and Apollo are offered in more than 80 in-stock colors.
+Additionally, a complete custom program provides an infinite array of colors in high-quality full-grain leather.

 There has been a shift away from hues of beige and gray as preference evolves.
 In addition to comfort, aesthetic appeal, and colorful design, younger jet travelers crave exclusivity.
 They are looking for pieces that evoke an emotion and demand a response.